Fusionmedstaff

 So, you have a year of nursing experience — now what?
 Take your skills nationwide and start traveling with Fusion Medical Staffing!

 To start travel nursing with Fusion Medical Staffing, you’ll need to cross a few items off your to-do list.
 First, submit an online application (or a quick app), as well as your nursing skills checklist.
-Next, be ready for a call from one of Fusion Medical Staffing’s Application Specialists.
-During this initial phone interview, an App Specialist will ensure you have the right education, qualifications, and licensure to travel.
-Once you get the green light from an App Specialist, you’ll be matched with a nursing recruiter who will help build your traveler profile and learn more about you.
+Next, be ready for a quick call.
+During this initial phone interview, a travel nurse recruiter will ensure you have the right education, qualifications, and licensure to travel.
+Once you've been qualified, your recruiter will help build your traveler profile to learn more about you and what you're looking for in a travel nursing assignment.

-After you’ve identified your traveler preferences with a nursing recruiter, your profile will be sent to a Fusion Medical Staffing Client Manager.
-From there, the Client Manager works their magic to find you travel nursing job options.
+After you’ve identified your travel nurse preferences with a nursing recruiter, your profile will be sent to a Fusion Medical Staffing Client Manager.
+From there, the Client Manager works their magic to find you travel nursing assignment options.
 When they find a good match, they’ll set you up for a phone interview with the facility’s hiring manager (check out these interview tips on how to wow your interviewer!).
-Now that the hard part is behind you, all you have left to do is wait for a job offer.
+Now that the hard part is behind you, all you have left to do is wait for a travel nurse job offer.
 Whether you accept or not is up to you!

-When you travel nurse with Fusion Medical Staffing, not only are you gaining valuable nursing experience, but you’re also getting sweet benefits like a competitive salary and comprehensive insurance plan options.
-Set yourself up for success and start travel nursing with Fusion Medical Staffing.
+When you travel nurse with Fusion Medical Staffing, not only are you gaining valuable nursing experience, but you’re also getting sweet benefits like a competitive salary and comprehensive health insurance plan options.
+Set yourself up for success and start a travel nurse assignment with Fusion Medical Staffing.

 Frequently asked questions

-Can you do travel nursing as a new graduate?
+Can you become a travel nurse as a new graduate?

 The idea of traveling to different places to help others is an exciting prospect for new nursing graduates.
 However, there are some hoops that must be jumped through before you can take on a contract as a travel nursing newbie, especially if you’re fresh out of school.

-The main reason why new grads have to wait to start travel nursing is because you need to build up your clinical skills, knowledge, and familiarity with a variety of healthcare systems.
+The main reason why new registered nurses have to wait to become travel nurses is because you need to build up your clinical skills, knowledge, and familiarity with a variety of healthcare systems.
 While it may be frustrating to have to wait to start your travel nursing adventure, the year-long wait is well worth it in the long-run for both you and your patients.

 How many years does it take to become a travel nurse?